Actionable Intelligence That Matters

 Common Vulnerabilities and Exposures

-Notable Common Vulnerabilities and Exposures (CVEs) provide a framework for identifying, standardizing and publicizing known security vulnerabilities and exposures.
-Almost 12,011 new CVEs were reported by the National Institute of Standards and Technology (NIST) from April through June 2024.
-This is nearly a 35% increase in disclosed vulnerabilities over a similar time period in January to March 2024.
+The Common Vulnerabilities and Exposures (CVEs) system offers a framework for identifying, standardizing and publicizing known security vulnerabilities and exposures.
+From July through September 2024, the National Institute of Standards and Technology (NIST) reported 8,659 new CVEs.

 Prevalent Threats by Platform: Windows